The first step to make travel easier: pick the right car seat for your child’s size and your specific travel needs.

-INTERNATIONAL TRAVEL: Be aware that most gate checked strollers won’t meet you at the gate.
+International Travel and Gate-Checked Strollers: Be aware that most gate checked strollers won’t actually meet you at the gate.
 Rather, they’ll meet you at baggage claim.
 Which means that after a long flight with a baby you’ll be stuck carrying the car seat + diaper bag + baby + all your other stuff through the airport, through customs, and then waiting for your stroller at baggage claim.
 To avoid this, we recommend getting a stroller that fits your infant seat AND fits in the overhead bin of the plane.
 The Mountain Buggy Nano will take almost any infant car seat, and the Babyzen YoYo will take Clek, Cybex, Nuna, and Maxi Cosi infant seats.

-STROLLERS THAT FIT IN OVERHEAD BIN: If you have a stroller that fits in the overhead bin, make sure you put it in a bag (laundry bags work great) that covers the whole stroller – including the wheels.
+Strollers in the Overhead Bin: If your stroller fits in the overhead bin, make sure you put it in a bag (laundry bags work great) that covers the whole stroller, including the wheels.
 Why?
-Most airlines don’t allow strollers on board.
-Therefore, if they can’t see its a stroller, because its in a bag, they won’t force you to check it.
+Because most airlines don’t allow strollers on board the aircraft.
+If they can’t see its a stroller, because its in a bag, they won’t force you to check it.

-There are straps – like this one from GoGoBabyz – that allow you to connect a car seat to your rolling luggage.
+This GogoBabyz strap connects your car seat to your rolling luggage.
 This is helpful if you plan to bring a piece of rolling luggage onto the plane.
-Your child can not be in the car seat while it is connected to your rolling luggage.
+Note: your child can’t be in the car seat while it’s connected to your rolling luggage.

 Several companies make folding hand carts designed specifically for car seats.
 These allow you to have your child in the car seat while you roll the car seat through the airport on the cart.

-Our favorite of these is the GoGoBabyz Travelmate.
+Our rolling car top pick: GoGoBabyz Travelmate.
 This video shows how to secure the car seat onto the Travelmate (and how to get the car seat off).
 Parents tell us that the Travelmate Original is more durable than the competitor’s products as well as the Travelmate Mini.
 We do not recommend the Travelmate Deluxe – it is very bulky and connecting the car seat is much more difficult than it needs to be.

 If carrying a car seat on your back sounds like the easiest way to get the seat through the airport, then by all means buy a backpack that can fit it.